ZiadHatab/srm-calibration/README.md

 ## License

-Feel free to do whatever you want with the code under limitations of [BSD-3-Clause license](https://github.com/ZiadHatab/srm-calibration/blob/main/LICENSE).
+Feel free to do whatever you want with the code under the terms of the [BSD-3-Clause license](https://github.com/ZiadHatab/srm-calibration/blob/main/LICENSE).

 [srm]: https://github.com/ZiadHatab/srm-calibration/blob/main/srm.py